Raleigh Adoption Attorney Explains Pre-placement Assessments (or Home Studies) for Adoptions in North Carolina

 If you have questions about adoptions we can help!
 Adoption is a long and complicated process and you should have an attorney to advise you as early in the process as possible.

-If you are thinking about adoption, call Kurtz & Blum today at 919-832-7700 to schedule a consultation!
+If you are thinking about adoption, contact Kurtz & Blum, PLLC today at 919-832-7700 to schedule a consultation!